 Keep all water-supply piping away from outside walls, where it could be exposed to cold winter weather.

-If it is imperative to have pipes located on an outside wall, they must be well-insulated.
+If it is imperative to have pipes located on an outside wall, as they must be well-insulated.
 Piping insulation is sold in both rubber and fiberglass.

 Keep garage doors and outside doors closed, and plug up drafts.